 - Loss of appetite or quickly feeling full

-It is good to know your body well in order to notice slight changes.
-Presence of 1 or more symptoms could suggest ovarian cancer or another health issue.
-Contact your doctor if any symptoms persist or worsen over a period of time.
+Most women don’t suspect they have ovarian cancer.
+That’s why it’s good to know your body.
+This will help you notice slight changes.
+The presence of 1 or more symptoms could suggest ovarian cancer or another health issue.
+Contact your doctor if symptoms persist or worsen.

 What causes ovarian cancer?

-Some cases of ovarian cancer can spread to other areas in your body.
-You also can get cancer in your ovaries if it has spread from another area, such as your breasts or colon.
+You can get cancer in your ovaries if it has spread from another area, such as your breasts or colon.

 How is ovarian cancer diagnosed?

-American Academy of Family Physicians (AAFP) recommends against ovarian cancer screening for women.
-Screening is a method to identify conditions prior to having any symptoms.
-AAFP has found that screening for ovarian cancer is not accurate or valuable.
+American Academy of Family Physicians (AAFP) does not recommend ovarian cancer screening.
+Screening is used to identify conditions prior to having any symptoms.
+AAFP has found that ovarian cancer screening is not accurate or valuable.
 AAFP also recommends against genetic counseling related to ovarian cancer, unless you are high risk.

 Family history is one of the biggest risk factors for ovarian cancer.
-Breast cancer susceptibility genes, BRCA1 and BRCA2, are hereditary.
-If these genes change or mutate, they can cause ovarian cancer.
+The breast cancer genes, BRCA1 and BRCA2, are hereditary.
+If these genes change, they can cause ovarian cancer.
 AAFP does recommend genetic counseling and testing for women with this family history.
 Talk to your doctor if you think you meet the screening requirements.

-If you have ovarian cancer, talk to your doctor about what type, grade, and stage of cancer you have.
-The range of grades is 1 to 3, with 3 being the highest or most severe.
-The range of stages is I to IV, with IV being the highest or most severe.
+If you have ovarian cancer, talk to your doctor about your cancer type, grade, and stage.
+The range of grades is 1 to 3.
+Grade 3 is the highest or most severe.
+The range of stages is 1 to 4.
+Stage 4 is the highest or most severe.
 Your doctor may order additional tests to see if the ovarian cancer has spread to other areas of your body.
 This is usually done with imaging, such as an X-ray, colonoscopy, CT (computed tomography) scan, or MRI (magnetic resonance imaging).

 Can ovarian cancer be prevented or avoided?

-- Personal history of breast, cervical, colon, or melanoma cancer, or Lynch syndrome
+- Personal history of breast, cervical, colon, or melanoma cancer

-- Endometriosis (a condition where tissue lining grows outside of your uterus)
+- Endometriosis (a medical condition that causes tissue to grow outside your uterus)

-- Use of estrogen (postmenopausal) medicine for 5 years or more.
+- Hormone replacement therapy for 5 years or more

 - Breastfeeding for 1 or more years